david-drew/hddlr_docs/New OpenVINO Get Started Guide KAT.O.md

 ## <a name="openvino-components"></a>OpenVINO Components
 The OpenVINO toolkit optimizes and runs Deep Learning Neural Network models on Intel hardware.
 It consists of three primary components:
 1.	**Model Optimizer:** Optimizes models for Intel architecture, as well as converts models into a format compatible with the Inference Engine.
-This format is called an Intemediate Representation (IR).
+This format is called an Intermediate Representation (IR).
 2.	**Intermediate Representation (IR):** The output of the Model Optimizer.
 A model converted to a format that has been optimized for Intel architecture and is usable by the Inference Engine.
 3.	**Inference Engine:** The software libraries that run inference against the Intermediate Representation (Optimized Model) and produce inference results